UUDigitalHumanitieslab/perfectextractor/README.md

 The extraction was first tested with the [Dutch Parallel Corpus](http://www.kuleuven-kulak.be/DPC).
 This corpus (that uses the [TEI format](http://www.tei-c.org/)) consists of three languages: Dutch, French and English.
-The configuration for this corpus can be found in `corpora/dpc/dpc.cfg`.
+The configuration for this corpus can be found in `corpora/dpc/base.cfg` and `corpora/dpc/perfect.cfg`.
 Example documents from this corpus are included in the `tests/data/dpc` directory.
 The data for this corpus is **closed source**, to retrieve the corpus, you'll have to contact the authors on the cited website.
 After you've obtained the data, you can run the extraction script with: